 Pray and ask God to give you names of women to reach out and to give love to.
 Do it freely without expecting anything in return.
-Do any of these suggestions as an overflow of love…seeking to be Jesus to others without demanding a response of gratitude or reciprocation or friendship.
+Do any of these suggestions as an overflow of love, seeking to be Jesus to others without demanding a response of gratitude, reciprocation or friendship.

 Give because Jesus made you to give and to offer and to invite.

-Check pride and insecurity and comparison at the door and walk in your identity in Christ which is to be a woman who is deeply loved, forgiven, accepted and complete in Him.
+Check pride, insecurity, and comparison at the door, and walk in your identity in Christ which is to be a woman who is deeply loved, forgiven, accepted and complete in Him.
 As we walk in our God-given identities, we are then FREE to walk in love and service without hindrance.

 We weren’t made to go at life alone.
 We weren’t made for isolation and comparison and insecurity.
-We were made for intimacy and connection and authenticity and sacrificial love.
-Women at their best are intimate and relational and honest and nurturing.
+We were made for intimacy, connection, authenticity, and sacrificial love.
+Women at their best are intimate + relational + honest + nurturing.
 Let’s humbly reclaim all the best about ourselves and offer that to the women God places in our lives and paths every day.